Launch Week's here! Day 2: Scheduled Evals, read more →

 Workflows that go beyond engineering

 If only engineers can run evaluations or annotate outputs, quality scales with engineering headcount.
-Product managers, domain experts, and QA teams should be able to review outputs, contribute feedback, and monitor quality without filing tickets.
+Product managers, domain experts, and QA teams should be able to review outputs, contribute feedback, and monitor quality without every step becoming a ticket.

 Great observability systems expand access to AI quality, not bottleneck it.